-Figures 8 and 9 depict the respective outputs for n=5 and n=4 with appropriate changes for the cursor as well as the angle of left rotation.
+Figures 8 and 9 depict the respective outputs for n=5 and n=4 with appropriate changes for the cursor.
+For figure 8(n=5), we also need a left rotation by 36 degrees between the two calls of polyladder1 and polyladder2.